SomerEsat/ethereum-staking-guides/README.md

 f) If you are planning on running multiple validators ask for what you need (32 x number of validators).

-Once the ETH appears in your MetaMask wallet move to the next step.
+Once the ETH appears in your MetaMask wallet we are ready to continue to the next step.

-### Generate validator keys
+### Connect your MetaMask wallet

 As I mentioned above, in order to validate you will need to deposit 32 Göerli ETH into the Topaz Testnet despoit contract.
-To do this go to the [Prysm Labs Testnet Particpation](https://prylabs.net/participate) page.
+To do this you can send the Göerli ETH to the Topaz Testnet deposit contact with your validator key data attached, or you can use the Prysm Labs validator participation web page.
+Let's do that.
+Go to [Prysm Labs Testnet Particpation](https://prylabs.net/participate).

 Click on `Step 2` on the web page and click on the MetaMask button and log into MetaMask (if necessary) and click `Connect`.
-The web page should then display confirmation that you have sufficient ETH in your wallet to stake:
+The web page should then display confirmation that you have sufficient Göerli ETH in your wallet to stake:

 ```
 This test network leverages the Goerli test network to simulate validator deposits on a proof-of-work chain.